veroglez/frontend-test/README.md

 Although our developer friend used Avenir font, us train lovers prefer Merriweather and we'd like you to use this font.

 Next, we'll explain how we'd like our website.

+### Requisites
+- It uses a CSS preprocessor
+- It has a templating system
+- It should be SEO-friendly
+- The design is responsive between 320px and 768px (it’s not necessary to appear correctly in desktop).
+- It takes into account a stack for PHP

 ### Mockups
 ![mockup](https://imgs-akamai.mnstatic.com/tools/tests/frontend/mockup.png)